 CCSI was launched in 2009 with funding from the USDA – Natural Resources Conservation Service and the Indiana State Soil Conservation Board.
 Two project coordinators, Hans Kok and Dan Towery, were hired and an Oversight Committee was established.
 The Indiana Association of Soil & Water Conservation Districts (IASWCD) administers the Initiative.
-In mid-2012, IASWCD received grants from the National Fish and Wildlife Foundation and the NRCS Conservation Innovation Grant program that will fund it for the next three years.
+In mid-2012, IASWCD received grants from the National Fish and Wildlife Foundation and the NRCS Conservation Innovation Grant program that funded CCSI for a three year term.
 Find more information on the program funded by this grant, called “Conservation Cropping Systems for Soil Health and Productivity.”

 Accomplishments to Date

 - Over 250 field days/workshops/events reaching over 15,000 people